pingali/dvcfeatures/README.rst

         :alt: Documentation Status

-A Python package to store computed features in DVC.
+A Python package to store computed features in `DVC
+<http://www.dvc.org/>`_.
+DVC is an open-source data version control
+system for ML.
 It is a wrapper around dvc commands to allow discovery and automated commit of the freshly generated datasets.

 * Free software: MIT license
 * Documentation: https://dvcfeatures.readthedocs.io.